romaintilhac/romaintilhac.github.io/menu/publications.md

 ### 2018

 14. **Tilhac, R.** 2018.
-TerraneChron®: case studies and applications for industry (and research). *Geoanalysis – 10th International Conference on the Analysis of Geological and Environmental Materials* – Workshop II: Application of LA-ICPMS/MC-ICPMS to exploration needs.
+TerraneChron®: case studies and applications for industry (and research). *Geoanalysis – 10th International Conference on the Analysis of Geological and Environmental Materials* – Workshop II: Application of LA-ICPMS/MC-ICPMS to exploration needs. ***Invited***

 13. Oliveira, B., Afonso, J.C., **Tilhac, R.** 2018.
 A Multiphase Multicomponent Reactive Transport Formalism for Disequilibrium Melt-Rock Processes and Geochemical Geodynamics. *American Geophysical Union (AGU) Fall Meeting*.